CONTENTS

 force up 5,700; and employment was up 5,500.

-So I’m going to turn it over
+So I’m going to turn it over to the

-we are looking to improve these numbers even though we are still well above the
+looking to improve these numbers even though we are still well above the

 national average.